AlvieSpurlock/AssetLogger/README.md

 # Asset Logger

-Asset Logger is a lightweight console tool built for indie game developers who need a fast, reliable way to document game assets for Steam submissions.
+Asset Logger is a lightweight tool built for indie game developers who need a fast, reliable way to document game assets for Steam submissions.
 It collects platform, usage, creator, and license information, then exports everything into a clean, submission‑ready CSV file.

 ## Overview